ChainSafe/lodestar/docs/usage/beacon-management.md

 A young testnet should take a few hours to sync.
 If you see multiple or consistent errors in the logs, please open a [Github issue](https://github.com/ChainSafe/lodestar/issues/new) or reach out to us in [Discord](https://discord.gg/yjyvFRP).
 Just by reporting anomalities you are helping accelerate the progress of Ethereum Consensus, thanks for contributing!

-### Weak Subjectivity
+### Weak subjectivity

-If you are starting your node from blank db/genesis (or from last saved state in db) in a network which is now far ahead, your node is susceptible to something called "long range attacks"
+If you are starting your node from a blank db/genesis (or from last saved state in db) in a network which is now far ahead, your node is susceptible to "long range attacks."
 [Read Vitalik's illuminating post on the same](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/).

-If you have a synced beacon node handy (your friend's or an infrastructure provider) and a trusted checkpoint you can rely on, you can start off your beacon node in under a minute!
+If you have a synced beacon node available (e.g. your friend's node or an infrastructure provider) and a trusted checkpoint you can rely on, you can start off your beacon node in under a minute!
 And at the same time kicking the "long range attack" in its butt!

 Just supply these **extra args** to your beacon node command:
 ```bash